 There are six Victorian arcades in Cardiff, offering an intimate environment for shoppers who enjoy an alternative to the well-trodden path of the high street.
 The Castle Quarter is made up of High Street Arcade, Duke Street Arcade and Castle Arcade.
 These are historic structures full of vintage clothes stores, craft shops and coffee shops.

-Cardiff Castle lies within the city centre and many local points of interest are all within walking distance of the WE Bridge Academy.
-Cardiff Bay is less than 10 minutes from the academy using local transport with a wide selection of bars, restaurants and home to the Welsh Assembly Government.
+Cardiff Castle lies within the city centre and many local points of interest are all within walking distance of the Academy.
+Cardiff Bay is less than 10 minutes from the Academy using local transport with a wide selection of bars, restaurants and home to the Welsh Assembly Government.

 There is so much to do in and around Cardiff, we have listed some of our favourites for you: